Starting Date: September 04, 2023

 · This Internship/dissertation project requires 30-40 hours of working hours per week.

-· Applicants must be enrolled in bachelor or Master studies, preferably in the final year of his/her educational program.
+· Applicants must be enrolled in Master studies, preferably in the final year of his/her educational program.

-· Preferably candidates with background in Environmental science and Engineering/ Environmental Management/ Environmental Law and Policy/ Biotechnology/ Chemical Engineering/ Pharmacy/Life science/ Agricultural/Food technology/Computer Science Engineering/Information Technology and other relevant studies.
+· Preferably candidates with a background in Environmental science and Engineering/ Environmental Management/ Environmental Law and Policy/ Biotechnology/ Chemical Engineering/ Pharmacy/Life science/ Agricultural/Food Technology/Computer Science Engineering/Information Technology and other relevant studies.

-· Excellent writing skills, ability to summarize and convey text in clear and structured manner
+· Excellent writing skills, ability to summarize and convey text in a clear and structured manner

 · Experience authoring and/or editing regulatory documentation